mechanoid/staggard/README.md

 ## API

 - `html` - tagged template literal function to declare simple minimal components
-- `renderToString` - renders given html template components to a string
+- `renderToString` - renders given html template components to a string.
+The complete template will be resolved before
 - `renderToStream` - writes the template parts to the stream, once ready.
 Waits for async content, which results in iterative "write when ready" rendering.